 In overwear syndrome, spontaneous healing may occur in a day or so if lenses are not worn.
 In some cases, active treatment is required (eg, topical antibiotic eye drops or ointments).
 Dilating the eye with mydriatic drops can ease photophobia.
 Mydriatics work by temporarily paralyzing the muscles of the iris and ciliary body (movement of the inflamed muscles causes pain).
 In overwear syndrome or any other condition in which pain does not quickly resolve when lenses are removed, an ophthalmologist should be consulted before lenses are worn again.

 Risk factors for contact lens–related corneal infection (keratitis) include the following:

 Infections require rapid treatment by an ophthalmologist.

-A corneal ulcer, which is a potentially vision-threatening infection of the cornea, is suspected when a contact lens wearer has intense eye pain (both foreign body sensation and ache), redness, photophobia, and tearing (see Corneal Ulcer).
+A corneal ulcer, which is a potentially vision-threatening infection of the cornea, is suspected when a contact lens wearer has intense eye pain (both foreign body sensation and ache), redness, photophobia, and tearing (see also Corneal Ulcer).
 Use of contact lenses increases risk of corneal ulcer.
-The risk increases about 15 times if contact lenses are worn overnight).
+The risk increases about 15 times if contact lenses are worn overnight.
 Corneal ulcers can be caused by bacteria, viruses, fungi, or amebas.

 Diagnosis is by slit-lamp examination and fluorescein staining.
 A corneal epithelial defect (which stains with fluorescein) and a corneal infiltrate (collection of WBCs in the corneal stroma) are present.
 At times, the corneal defect is large and dense enough to be seen with handheld magnification or even with the naked eye as a white spot on the cornea.
 Microbiologic analysis of cultures and smears of the corneal infiltrate, contact lens, and contact lens case is indicated.